 Question-Would the project: CEQA Significance Determinations for Cultural Resources a) Cause a substantial adverse change in the significance of a historical resource pursuant to Section 15064.5?
+No Impact

-No Impact b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5?
+Question-Would the project: CEQA Significance Determinations for Cultural Resources b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5?
 Less Than Significant Impact c) Disturb any human remains, including those interred outside of dedicated cemeteries?
 No Impact

 The project sits within the Sierra Nevada Mountain Range in Alpine County.
-This area is pre-historically and historically known to have been heavily used by Native Americans and early settlers.
+This area is prehistorically and historically known to have been heavily used by Native Americans and early settlers.
 The Caltrans archaeologist performed an internal search, and multiple archaeological resources were identified along State Route 4.
 Four out of the 19 identified resources were previously determined eligible for the National Register of Historic Places or California Register of Historic Resources.
 Consultation letters were sent to several Native American tribes in the area, and coordination occurred with the Washoe Tribe of Nevada and California.
+Coordination and concurrence have occurred with the Cultural Studies Office and State Historic Preservation Officer.

-Construction activities that would occur within or adjacent to identified cultural resources are road paving, guardrail, culvert, and roadside sign replacements, shoulder backing, and maintenance vehicle pullout construction.
+Construction activities that will occur within or adjacent to identified cultural resources are road paving, guardrail, culvert, and roadside sign replacements, shoulder backing, and maintenance vehicle pullout construction.
 Project work is anticipated to impact archaeological sites that have been previously disturbed.
-Even with these disturbances, the project would not impact site features that could make the site eligible for the National Register of Historic Places and therefore would have no adverse effect on these cultural resources.
+Even with these disturbances, the project will not impact site features that could make the site eligible for the National Register of Historic Places and therefore will have no adverse effect on these cultural resources.
+The Finding of Effect for this project is No Adverse Effect Without Standard Conditions.